NewcastleRSE/Standard-Strapi-Project/DEVELOPER.md

 ## Terraform

+[Terraform](https://www.terraform.io/) files are included to create all of the resources nessecary to run Strapi in Azure.
+This includes a [Container Registry](https://learn.microsoft.com/en-us/azure/container-registry/) for storing container images, a [Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview) for persisting uploaded media and an [App Service](https://learn.microsoft.com/en-us/azure/app-service/overview) for running an instance of the container image.

+This guide assumes the developer is already familiar with Terraform, so the commands to create and destroy resources are not covered here.
+The main file that needs developer input is `/terraform/variables.tf`.
+The `main.tf` file is parameterised in such a way that it shouldn't need editing unless making significant changes to the resources.
+Instead, the variables file prompts the user to enter all of the values required.
+A large portion of these are the same as required to run the app localled, and are outlined in the `Environment Variables` section.
+Variables not covered there are described here.

+#### subscription_id
+The subscription ID in the billing account, this is the level at which billing happens.
+Each project should request it's own subscription via NU Service and provide a cost center to charge.

+#### resource_group_name
+The name of the Azure resource group in which to create all the resources.

+#### resource_group_location
+The Azure geolocation of the data center to run the resources in.

+#### project_name
+The name of the project.

+#### project_pi
+The Principle Investigator or Project Lead

+#### project_contributors
+A list of names of people contributing to the project.

+#### image_name
+The name of the image from the registry to run in the app service.
+This must match value in the GitHub workflow used to crate the image.

 ## GitHub Workflows

 There are two workflow files that come setup for build and deploy actions.
 These are stored in the `./github/workflows` directory.